 The Royal Elephant Kraal

-The Royal Elephant Kraal and village is home to over 60 elephants.
+The Royal Elephant Kraal and village is home to nearly 80 elephants.
 One of the unique aspects of situating the elephants at the UNESCO world heritage Royal Elephant Kraal is the link to history.
 For hundreds of years, the Kings of Thailand would attend the Royal Elephant Round Up and choose the elephants that would work and live alongside the Thai people and help build Thailand into the country it is today.
 The Royal Elephant Kraal Village relives these centuries old traditions through re-enactments and the observation of age-old customs and ceremonies.
 The training techniques adopted at the Royal Elephant Kraal Village are a marriage of traditional and modern methods.
 The owner, Laithongrien Meepan has studied historical texts written by the Kings of Thailand about elephants.
 Reviving these rich traditions not only increases our knowledge of elephants but also raises the status of the mahout and elephant.
 It is a unique demonstration of the skills of the mahouts.

-Since 2000, we have had over 70 successful births.
+Since 2000, we have had 84 successful births.
 With that many births maybe you too will be part of this awesome event when you come.
 Every birth is a miracle to us and we love to share the joy and pride of our family growing each time.

 The alarming trend is that Asian elephants are dying at a faster rate than they are breeding.
 The breeding program at the Kraal is imperative if the elephant is to survive beyond the current generation.
 Come and play with our babies they love to interact with people!